bayegaspard/GoldMine/README.md

-# RedGuardAI
+# VectorShield
+### DEFCON32 TALK,
-RedGuardAI,  leverage Gen-AI+RAG to stay ahead in the cyber battle!
+leverage Gen-AI+RAG to stay ahead in the cyber battle!
+Building Your Red-Teaming Co-Pilot.